 - Page builders’ minification breaks the website layout

-- Page builders requires considerable server resources
+- Page builders require considerable server resources

 The Compatibility of Page Builders and Cache Plugins